 What makes a bloomer loaf feel properly classic

-A proper bloomer should look free-form rather than squeezed into a tin.
-You want an oval shape, a light dusting of flour on top, and a crust that opens neatly along the score instead of splitting wherever it pleases.
-Done well, the outside is firm and richly golden, while the inside stays soft and light enough for sandwiches, toast, or a generous amount of butter.
+A proper bloomer should be free-form rather than tucked into a tin.
+Go for an oval shape, a light dusting of flour on top, and a crust that opens cleanly along the score instead of bursting where it feels like.
+When it is done well, the outside is firm and deeply golden, while the inside stays soft and light enough for sandwiches, toast, or a generous amount of butter.

-That simplicity is part of the point.
-Flour, yeast, salt, and water are enough to make an excellent loaf, but only if the dough is given time to rise and handled with care when shaping.
-Be gentle with it, but not hesitant.
+That plainness is part of the appeal.
+Flour, yeast, salt, and water are enough for an excellent loaf, as long as the dough is given time to rise and handled with care when shaping.
+Be gentle with it, but not timid.

 Ingredients you need for the dough and the finishing touches